nika-doroshkevich/Assembler_Labs_For_YaP/README.md

 In this lab we worked with arrays.

 ### :white_check_mark: Lab 4
-This is my bubble sorting in FASM :smirk:
+This is my bubble sort in FASM :smirk:

 ### :white_check_mark: Lab 5
 In this lab, we worked with string instructions.